doc. RNDr. Martin Takáč, PhD.

 I am interested in a wider impact of AI on society and ethical aspects of cognitive technologies.
 I am active in raising public awareness about these issues.
 See my public outreach page (in Slovak).

 I supervise PhD students of computer science, master students of cognitive science (mIKV) and applied informatics (mAIN) and bachelor students of applied informatics (bAIN).
-See their completed theses, and the list of open topics (in Slovak) I am currently offering.
+See the list of ongoing and completed theses.

 I like to spend my leisure time outdoors or by making and playing various kinds of traditional Slovak flutes and bagpipes.